 - what caused the reaction

-- whether the person experiencing anaphylaxis has self-medicated
+- whether the person has received any medication

-Emergency help for a patient with severe anaphylaxis will be an epinephrine, or adrenalin, injection.
+Emergency treatment for a person with a severe allergic reaction involves an injection of epinephrine, or adrenaline.

-- It causes the blood vessels to constrict, and this decreases swelling and helps increase blood pressure.
+- It causes the blood vessels to constrict, decreasing swelling and helping to increase blood pressure.

-- It helps relax the muscles around the lungs.
+- It relaxes the muscles around the lungs.

-- It limits the reaction by blocking the body’s release of additional allergic chemicals.
+- It limits the reaction by blocking the body’s release of additional chemicals.

-Most patients respond well to this treatment, and symptoms normally start to subside at this point.
-If there is no improvement, the patient will receive another dose after 10 minutes.
+Most people respond well to this treatment, and symptoms usually start to subside right away.
+If there is no immediate improvement, the person will need another dose after 10 minutes.

-Sometimes, symptoms subside after taking adrenalin but then come back.
-The patient may be kept under observation in the hospital for 24 hours.
+Sometimes, symptoms of the reaction return after subsiding.
+The person may need to remain under observation in a hospital for 24 hours.

-For a less severe reaction, the doctor may give corticosteroid or antihistamine injections.
+If an allergic reaction is less severe, a doctor may administer corticosteroid or antihistamine injections.